 Eastern Athabasca Basin Projects

 Standard Uranium further expanded its claim portfolio in 2020 through staking of additional eastern Athabasca Basin properties; The Canary and Ascent projects, complimenting the Company’s existing Atlantic project on the eastern edge of the Basin.
 Together, the 100%-owned eastern Athabasca claims total 13,215 hectares and boast several technically strong exploration targets with discovery potential in a proven uranium exploration and mining region.
 The northern portion of the eastern Athabasca Basin where the Company’s Canary, Ascent and Atlantic projects are situated has seen relatively less exploration than the rest of the region.
 The Company has defined this as an excellent chance to add value and increase the chances for a new discovery in areas that have fundamentally strong geology and positive historical exploration results.
-The Company is getting the eastern projects drill-ready through additional geophysical surveys.
+The Company has completed high-resolution geophysical surveys on all three of the eastern projects, identifying multiple high-priority drill targets.

 Disclosure of Technical and Scientific Information